ttirtawi/indonesiabelajar-eks/README.md

       type: LoadBalancer
 	```

-    To create the service execute the following command:
+    To create the Service execute the following command:

     ```
     kubectl apply -f service-nlb.yml